Chalegre/realestate/README.md

-# realstate
+# realestate
-Project to apply the knowledge acquired in R for a "real example
+Project to apply the knowledge acquired in R for a "real example"